What can we know about that which we cannot even imagine?

 Arguably though, what is truly stunning about the fact that modern SAM is formulated in terms of finite sequences is its exclusivity; \textit{nothing} other than such finite chains of symbols is \textit{ever} found anywhere in modern mathematical reasoning.
-So fundamental is this restriction in current mathematical reasoning that it has implicitly been enshrined in our current definition of such reasoning via the Church --- Turing thesis~\footnote{Whether the physical universe obeys the Church–Turing thesis has been subject to endless argument~\cite{aaronson2013quantum,parberry2013knowledge}, especially in the context of quantum mechanics~\cite{nielsen1997computable}.
-In particular, some researchers have designed purely theoretical, contrived physical systems that are uncomputable in some sense or other~\cite{pour1982noncomputability,cubitt2015undecidability,shiraishi2021undecidability} (see also~\cite{chaitin2011goedel}).
-My concern here is more fundamental, with whether the implicit assumption of the thesis, that the physical universe can be formulated in terms of a set of sequences of symbols, is valid.}.
+So fundamental is this restriction in current mathematical reasoning that it has implicitly been enshrined in our current definition of such reasoning, via the Church-Turing (CT) thesis~\footnote{ My concern here is not whether the CT thesis is true, or what its implications would be for whether there can be a physical computer in our universe that simulates the evolution of our entire universe, including that computer itself.
+My concern now is more fundamental, with whether the implicit assumption of thesis, that the physical universe can be formulated in terms of a set of sequences of symbols, is valid.}.

-This gives rise to our next question: \begin{enumerate} \item [8.]
-Is this restriction to finite sequences somehow a necessary feature of any complete formulation of physical reality?
-Or does it instead reflect a limitation of how we humans can formalize any aspect of reality, i.e., is it a limitation of our brains? \end{enumerate}

-This question, in turn, immediately gives rise to many others: \begin{enumerate} \item [9.]
-In standard formulations of mathematics, a mathematical proof is a finite sequence of ``well-formed sentences'', each of which is itself a finite string of symbols.
-All of mathematics is a set of such proofs.
-How would our perception of reality differ if, rather than just finite sequences of finite symbol strings, the mathematics underlying our conception of reality was expanded to involve infinite sequences, i.e., proofs which do not reach their conclusion in finite time?
-Phrased concretely, how would our cognitive abilities change if our brains could implement, or at least encompass, super-Turing abilities, sometimes called ``hyper-computation'' (e.g., as proposed in computers that are on rockets moving arbitrarily close to the speed of light~\cite{aaronson2005np})?

-Going further, as we currently conceive of mathematics, it is possible to embody all of its theorems, even those with infinitely long proofs, in a single countably infinite sequence: the successive digits of Chaitin’s omega~\cite{livi08}.
-(This is a consequence of the Church --- Turing thesis.)
-How would mathematics differ from our current conception of it if it were actually an uncountably infinite collection of such countably infinite sequences rather than just one, a collection which could not be combined to form a single, countably infinite sequence?
-Could we ever tell the difference?
-Could a being with super-Turing capabilities tell the difference, even if the Church --- Turing thesis is true, and even if we cannot tell the difference?